 - eye problems (Graves' ophthalmopathy or orbitopathy, exophthalmos),

-- reddening and thickening of the skin on the shins and top of the feet (pretibial myxedema).
+- reddening and thickening of the skin on the shins and top of the feet (pretibial myxedema or thyroid dermopathy).

 - The cause of Graves' disease is thought to be related to many factors including genes, gender, stress, pregnancy, and possibly infections.

 - Risk factors for Graves' disease are associated with other autoimmune diseases such as vitiligo, rheumatoid arthritis, Addison's disease, type 1 diabetes, pernicious anemia, and lupus.

 - Tests to diagnose Graves' disease include the presence of an enlarged thyroid and signs and symptoms of the disease.
 Thyroid function tests, radioactive iodine uptake tests, and tests to detect TSIs can help the diagnosis of Graves' disease.

-- Treatments for Graves' disease include radioactive iodine, antithyroid medications such as methimazole (Tapazole) and propylthiouracil (PTU), andbeta blockers; in some patients, surgery is done.
+- Treatments for Graves' disease include radioactive iodine, antithyroid drugs such as methimazole (Tapazole) and propylthiouracil (PTU), and beta blockers; in some patients, surgery is done.

 - Untreated Graves' disease can lead to thyrotoxicosis and its severe form, thyroid storm, a life-threatening condition that causes heart problems, weak and brittle bones, and death.